Rewards Center

 That is one reason many expats choose a platform for Canada.
 It is easier to manage a transfer when the form makes Canadian bank fields clearer before the money is released.

-If you are still deciding at the mechanism level first, compare a bank wire and a transfer platform in China before narrowing the answer to the Canada corridor.
+If you are still deciding at the mechanism level first, compare bank wire vs transfer platform in China before narrowing the answer to the Canada corridor.

-Both paths still involve review.
-The practical difference is that a standard salary-remittance case is usually easier to follow in a stronger digital flow, especially when the sender needs to double-check recipient fields before release.
+Both routes still involve review.
+The practical difference is that a standard salary-remittance case is often easier to manage in a stronger digital flow, especially when the sender needs to double-check recipient fields before release.

-In a bank-led wire process, a wrong field can mean more back-and-forth with the branch, more time spent fixing the transfer, and a slower retry.
-Many expats find a digital route easier to manage because the first successful transfer makes later ones easier to repeat.
+In a bank-led wire process, a wrong field can mean more back-and-forth with the branch, more manual correction, and a slower retry.
+Many expats find a digital route easier to repeat once the first successful Canada transfer has been established.

-Documents Are Similar, But the Bank Process Is Usually Heavier
+Documents Are Similar, But the Bank Process Often Feels Heavier

-For a standard salary remittance from China to Canada, the core document set is usually passport, a valid work visa or work residence permit, and an individual income tax certificate.
-In simpler terms, the usual requirements are identification documents and taxed income proof.
+For a standard salary remittance from China to Canada, the core document set is usually passport, a valid work-status document, and tax-related salary proof.
+In simpler terms, the normal requirement is identity plus lawful taxed-income support.

-In some review cases, additional income proof may also be accepted, such as IIT app screenshots, an employment contract, payslips, employer income proof, or bank statements.
+In some review cases, additional income support may also be accepted, such as IIT app screenshots, an employment contract, payslips, employer proof, or bank statements.
+If you want the full checklist first, see what documents foreigners need to send money from China.

 How Long Does It Usually Take?

-For standard supported Canada cases, SkyRemit timing is usually within 1 business day after release.
-Traditional banks more often land around 2-3 business days, depending on bank handling and intermediary-bank processing.
+For supported Canada cases, timing is usually within 1 business day after release.
+Traditional banks more often land around 2-3 business days, depending on bank handling and intermediary processing.

 The first transfer can still take longer because documents and review happen for the first time.
 That review time is different from payout time.
 Once the transfer is released, actual arrival still depends on route, the receiving bank in Canada, timezone timing, and bank holidays.